pickr02/cumbria-moths/core/docs/docs-site-config.md

 # General site configuration
 The file `site.txt` is the main site configuration page which you must be create and place in the folder `user/config`.
 The format in which the configuration options are laid out (described below) is known as YAML (pronounced 'yamel').
 YAML files normally have a '.yml' file extension, but this configuration file has the file extension '.txt' to make it easy to open and edit with any text editor.

+To initially create, upload and edit your 'site.txt' file, you can follow the instructions laid out in the document [*Using GitHub ot add/edit files*](./docs-add-edit-config.md).

+Add configuration options to this file as outlined below.
+Note that none of the options are mandatory.
+The software is designed such that it will operate without any of the configuration options being specified.
+So you can start very gently by adding one or two options and seeing how that affects your website before adding more.

 ## General format
 The general format for configuration options is:
 ```